Nick Emmanwori injury: Seahawks rookie hurts ankle in practice, says he'll be 'good to go' in Super Bowl

-The Seattle Seahawks may have suffered a significant setback four days before they face the New England Patriots in Super Bowl LX.
-Nick Emmanwori, Seattle's standout rookie safety, was limited during Wednesday's practice after injuring his ankle.
+The Seattle Seahawks appear to have avoided a significant setback days before they face the New England Patriots in Super Bowl LX.
+Nick Emmanwori, Seattle's standout rookie safety, was limited during Wednesday's practice after suffering a low ankle sprain.

-Emmanwori was injured while defending a pass and walked the field under his own power while being comforted by teammates and coaches, according to a pool report from the Pro Football Writers of America
+Emmanwori rolled the ankle while defending a pass during Wednesday's practice.
+He walked off the field under his own power while being comforted by teammates and coaches, according to a pool report from the Pro Football Writers of America.

-"He had an ankle today, we brought him in to look at it, and we'll kind of go from here and figure out what are the next steps," Seahawks coach Mike Macdonald said, per the pool reporter on hand.
+"He had an ankle, we brought him in to look at it, and we'll kind of go from here and figure out what are the next steps," Seahawks coach Mike Macdonald said Wednesday per the pool reporter on hand.

 One of the NFL's top-performing rookies this season, Emmanwori has played a key role in Seattle getting to its third Super Bowl and first since the 2014 season.
 The 35th overall pick in last year's draft, Emmanwori started in 11 of Seattle's 14 regular season games.
 He tallied 81 tackles, 2.5 sacks, an interception and broke up 11 passes while helping the Seahawks boast the NFL's top-ranked scoring defense.